mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 **Katagiri** No.

 So, they're just a river... practicing, waiting for death.
-But a bodhisattva and tathagata are a little different.
+But a [Bodhisattva](glossary#bodhisattva) and tathagata are a little different.

 ##### 1:27:13